Film Studies: Media violence and violent behaviour

 Looking at the killings through their eyes only serves to empathize with their victims, before the scene changes to another setting and another time.
 Furthermore the diverse range of visual mediums used in Natural Born Killers allow the film viewers a glimpse of Mickey and Mallory’s mind showing their motivations in behaviour and inner demons.
 In turn, this demonises the acts of murder that they partake in, leaving real perpetrators, no basis for their crimes.

 Equally, Natural Born Killers acknowledges the circle of violence between the serial killing couple and the eccentric host, Wayne as the media story generates a storm that finally ends Mickey and Mallory’s killing spree.
 They are attracted by the media interception into their own affairs, from the semi-romanticized past of Mallory in the form of a situation comedy, I Love Mallory, to the media’s understanding of the death of Mickey’s father.
 The latter indicates the importance of media representation, causing Mickey to take immediate offence to the remarks made by Wayne.
 Gale’s entire interview is not aimed at finding out more about the life of Mickey, but rather sensationalist questions with the intention of receiving a like answer Mickey.
 The resounding joy produced from Wayne, just before the commercial break, are not due to the concealed meaning of the words, but simply that his ratings will shoot through the roof.
-Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
+Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
 This highlights the pure sensation-seeking plight of the modern media, where ratings are directly proportional to revenue.
 The scheduling of the interview is certainly not coincidental, using a very popular baseball game to keep viewers tuned in.

 Mallory’s sitcom view on her past offers a sanitised picture of daily life, the real American Dream, achieves dramatic contrast with other early sitcoms such as Leave It To Beaver, Married With Children, The Honey Mooners and the very similar, I Love Lucy.
 In addition to the sharp contrast, the sitcom has always followed the similar plots and dilemmas where a small nuclear family learn valuable moral lessons in their weekly appearance.
 In the United States people would have seen Rodney Dangerfield in less savage roles, at this time he is portrayed a drunken lasting father to a torn family.
 I Love Mallory covers similar lessons in life, but with far more extreme connotations with the audience seeing only the superficial humorous side that sitcoms are famous.
 Sitcoms in general only offer pre-packaged messages that everyone knows do not occur in segregation from other predicaments in real life.